python-control/python-control/doc/optimal.rst

   `input_output_response` (as done above).

 * Use a smooth basis: as an alternative to parameterizing the optimal control inputs using the value of the control at the listed time points, you can specify a set of basis functions using the `basis` keyword in :func:`solve_ocp` and then parameterize the controller by linear combination of the basis functions.
-The :mod:`!control.flatsys` module defines several sets of basis functions that can be used.
+The :ref:`flatsys sub-package <flatsys-module>` defines several sets of basis functions that can be used.

 * Tweak the optimizer: by using the `minimize_method`, `minimize_options`,
   and `minimize_kwargs` keywords in :func:`solve_ocp`, you can